Copper Mountain, Wyoming, USA

 THE COPPER MOUNTAIN URANIUM PROJECT

-Wyoming hosts the largest-known uranium ore reserves in the United States and is now the focus of incoming investment.
+- Wyoming hosts the largest-known uranium ore reserves in the United States.

 One of the largest uranium projects in Wyoming.

-- 10k + acre land package with 7 historic deposits and 15 additional targets.
+- 18,000+ acre land package with 7 historic deposits, 15 prospects targeted for expansion, and many new targets.

 - Myriad the first to consolidate ownership of the Copper Mountain District in over 50 years.